-This mix of on-trend jewel coloured decorations from Laura Ashley works wonders set against this dramatic navy wall, not forgetting that glitter for that seasonal sparkle!
+This mix of on-trend jewel-colored Christmas tree decorations (opens in new tab) from Laura Ashley works wonders set against this dramatic navy wall, not forgetting that glitter for that seasonal sparkle.

 6. Add some glamour with metallics

 We think this sparkling silver tree, decorated with warm lights and glistening decorations (opens in new tab) from The White Company is still very in keeping with a more traditional style.